Home Blood Pressure Monitors Help Lower Risk for Heart Attacks and Stroke

 October 17, 2023

-Man at home blood pressure cuff
+Man using a home blood pressure machine

 High blood pressure is major cause of premature death.
 It’s a primary risk factor for heart disease, the leading cause of death globally and the reason for about one-third of heart-related emergency department visits.
 High blood pressure can be very problematic because it usually doesn’t trigger symptoms.
 There aren’t any warning signs to alert you that something is wrong.
 This is why it’s commonly referred to as “the silent killer.”